danorozco/danorozco.github.io/website-optimization/README.md

-## Website Performance Optimization portfolio project

-Below are the notes for the changes performed for optimization and resources used for this project:
+## Below are the notes for the changes performed for optimization and resources used for this project:

 Resources: